 Students are required to join and maintain membership in the Texas Counseling Association for the duration of enrollment in the Clinical Mental Health Counseling Program.
-Students are required to show proof of membership each semester.
+Students are required to show proof of membership each year and send to their advisor.